Hawkazizi/MovieWhiz/README.md

 ## Collaborator Opportunity

 To achieve these ambitious goals, we are seeking talented and passionate individuals to collaborate with us.
-Specifically, we are looking for:
+Specifically, I'm are looking for:

-- **UI/UX Developer:** A creative and skilled UI/UX developer who can enhance the user interface and design elements of our platform.
+- **UI/UX Developer:** A creative and skilled UI/UX developer who can enhance the user interface and design elements of the platform.
 Your expertise will ensure an intuitive and visually appealing user experience.

-- **Backend Developer:** An experienced backend developer who can architect the backend infrastructure, manage data flow, and enable seamless interactions between the frontend and backend components.
+- **Backend Developer:** An experienced backend developer who can architect the backend infrastructure, manage data flow, and enable interactions between the frontend and backend components.

 ## Benefits of Collaboration